 The Institute for Discipleship at Southwestern College offers certifications in several ministry-related areas.
 Certifications require just four courses of $125 each — a total of $500.
 These courses will give you a solid theological understanding to support your work, as well as practical knowledge from experts.
 All courses are taught by instructors who have years of on-the-ground experience in their particular ministry area.

-Gain the tools to make a big impact in your ministry area and interact with other Christians from around the country who do they same kind of ministry you do!
+Gain tools to make a big impact in your ministry area and interact with other Christians from around the country who do the same kind of ministry you do!

 Cost and Dates

-You can complete all the courses you need for certification in just one year.
+Once you begin, you can complete all the courses you need for certification in just one year!

 Jump to an overview of:

 Add a United Methodist Emphasis to Any Certification!

 This course will give you a United Methodist emphasis when you add it to any IFD certification.
 Other courses in the certification need to be completed before enrolling into this course.

 - IFDC110 – Teaching Biblical Faith to Children